mjswensen/mjswensen.com/blog/_posts/2014-08-13-how-well-do-you-know-your-programming-language.md

 date: 2014-08-15 23:48:17
 tags: software
 layout: post
+excerpt: I was listening to a podcast about Scala by Scott Hanselman and Dianne Marsh where programming languages were briefly compared to foreign languages.
+The idea stuck in my mind for the rest of the drive to work.
 ---

 I was listening to [a podcast about Scala](http://hanselminutes.com/394/demystifying-scala-with-netflixs-dianne-marsh) by [Scott Hanselman](http://www.hanselman.com/) and [Dianne Marsh](http://diannemarsh.com/) where programming languages were briefly compared to foreign languages.
 The idea stuck in my mind for the rest of the drive to work.
 I came up with the following scale that can be used to help self-assess one's proficiency with a programming language.